al-martyn1/dotNutRefManEn/DotNut/BinaryData.md

 [DotNut.BinaryData.convertEndianness](../DotNut/BinaryData/convertEndianness.md) - ![__BRIEF]

-**tointeger** - Convert the value to integer and returns it.
+**tointeger** - Convert the value to integer and returns it, see [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#integer) for details.
 Exposed for compatibility with built-in types.
 The toInteger() function has also been implemented to comply with camelCase naming convetions.

 **tointeger64** - Convert the value to DotNut.Integer64 and returns it.
 The toInteger64() function has also been implemented to comply with camelCase naming convetions.